atomzone/garmin-beats/Readme.md

 How much to trade off should we have between readable/maintainable code - and saving memory :|

+### Structure

+SYNC Configuration
+- Library
+    Delete asset from list of all the AudioAssets available.
+(ListAssetsView(DELEGATE.mc))
+- Audio resources
+    Checkbox.
+Upload from a List of resources from a resource provider (ListResoucesView(D?))

 ### Next
 - define the file model (attributes)
 - define the application workflow